 Vegetables are served usually only coriander, and cucumber, the sauce used will be traditional chili sauce tearing the tongue.

 But the traditional bánh mì Hanoi is still surprisingly delicious; because its crunch perfectly matches the taste of meat and spices.

 Arriving in Hai Phong, you will be fascinated by the version of bánh mì here.
 The bread that is only about 2 fingers large can still make people fall in love with the generous and fatty pate layer that is sprinkled with “chí chương” (a type of chili sauce of Hai Phong).

-The small bread is always baked hot; so when you eat it, you can clearly see the crunchy crust, the soft, spicy of the kernel extremely catchy.
+The small bread is always baked hot; so when you eat it, you can clearly see the crunchy crust, and the soft, spicy of kernel is extremely catchy.
 That’s why when people eat sandwiches, people often order a dozen to eat.

 In Hoi An, where there are bread stalls that make international chefs have to rub; bánh mì has its own unique variations.
-The bread was about the size of an adult’s hand half an adult’s hand, crunchy, and thick and fragrant.
+The bread was about the size of an adult’s hand half an adult’s hand, crunchy, thick, and fragrant.

 Vietnamese bread in other parts of the world